KDE/tokodon/README.md

 ## Features

-* Real-time notifications.
+* Real-time notifications, including background push notifications (using [KUnifiedPush](https://invent.kde.org/libraries/kunifiedpush).)
 * Direct messages.
 * Editing & deleting toots.
-* Multiple accounts.
+* Multiple accounts and cross-account actions.
-* Searching for users and hashtags.
+* Searching for users, hashtags and posts.
+* Moderation tools like viewing a server's accounts, email blocks and more.

 ## Get It